manage a development team

 How Do I Keep Track Of My Team?

 If you think the above advice is impractical, you are in “bad manager” mode.
-Every single time you add an obstacle to your developer‘s workflow to make your job easier, you are being bad.
+You are being bad Every time you add an obstacle to your developer‘s workflow to make your job easier.

 It may be necessary to do some of these things.
-Meetings are like cigars; great to enjoy a few times a year.
-But it should cause you intense mental anguish to even think about interfering with the true work of writing code and then testing it.
+Meetings are like cigars; they are fantastic to enjoy a few times a year.
+But it should cause you intense mental anguish to even think about interfering with the proper work of writing code and then testing it.

 Of course, you need a great team to do this.
 Lackluster devs, left to their own devices, create lackluster products.

-This brings up an important sub-principle of effective management: Being a great manager amplifies your team‘s natural tendencies.
+This raises an important sub-principle of effective management: A great manager amplifies your team‘s natural tendencies.
 If your team is excellent, they‘ll do even better with the power of effective management.

 However, subpar teams often expect subpar management.
-They get used to being micromanaged and love to waste half a day in meetings because they feel like they are being paid to sit around.
+They get used to micromanaging and love to waste half a day in meetings because they feel they are being paid to sit around.
 These kinds of teams may get confused or grind to a halt when they‘re left alone, which brings us to the next point:

 The Pareto Principle for Effective Dev Team Management

-You can use the Pareto principle, aka the 80/20 rule, in order to manage a development team effectively.
+You can use the Pareto principle, the 80/20 rule, to effectively manage a development team.
 Hiring is the most crucial aspect of the job.
 Period.

-If you are in charge of managing software development teams, but not hiring, I‘m really sorry.
+If you are in charge of managing software development teams but not hiring, I‘m sorry.
 This is a crucial thing to get right.
-If you have to work with bad teams, I‘d honestly recommend that you start looking for a new job immediately.
+If you have to work with bad teams, I‘d recommend you start looking for a new job immediately.

-The longer you work with bad teams, the more they drag you down into bad management practices.
-If you can‘t trust them to do the work, you have to micromanage, and it all goes downhill from there.
+The longer you work with bad teams, the more they drag you into bad management practices.
+If you can‘t trust them to do the work, you must micromanage, and everything goes downhill.

 The skill of hiring great teams is beyond the scope of this article, but in short: